Female Body Types: Complete Guide to All 5 Body Shapes (2026)

 Also known as: Straight, Banana, Athletic

-Bust, waist, and hips are similar in width with minimal waist definition
+Bust, waist, and hips are similar in width with minimal waist definition.
+This is the most common body type — you have a naturally athletic, streamlined silhouette.

 Key Characteristics: